DyutiM25/MyPortfolio/README.md

 # MyPortfolio
-This is a website displaying my portfolio
+This is a website displaying my portfolio.
+Author - Mengji Dyuti